EricTalv/PythonEmailScraper/README.md

 # PythonWebScraper

-An email webscraper to scrape multiple links for a huge array of emails.
+This is an email webscraper to scrape multiple links for a huge array of emails.

 # How to use